waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.update.md

 ```

-when done editing; press 'Esc' key and type ':wq' to save your changes.
+when done editing; press 'Esc' key and type ':wq' enter to save your changes.

 **Changed settings are NOT preserved on upgrades:**